Final Decision

-EFSB 25-05 [Consolidated with D.P.U.
-24-152] Trimount ESS LLC (the “Company”) filed petitions seeking: (1) approval to construct, operate, and maintain two underground transmission lines, one at 115 kilovolt (“kV”) and one at 345 kV; and (2) individual and comprehensive zoning exemptions from the City of Everett Zoning Ordinance.
-These petitions have been filed in connection with the Company’s proposed construction of an approximately 700 megawatt (“MW”)/2,800 megawatt-hour (“MWh”) battery energy storage system (“BESS”) and associated infrastructure, including two underground transmission lines and two new project substations, on approximately 20.75 acres of land at 52 Beacham Street (“Northern Parcel”) and 0 South Farm Road (“Southern Parcel”) in Everett, Massachusetts (together, the “Project Site”).
-The two transmission lines would connect the BESS with the Eversource Mystic Substation, which is located at 173 Alford Street in Boston.
-The BESS and associated infrastructure are collectively referred to herein as the “Project.”
+Trimount ESS LLC, EFSB 25-05/D.P.U.
+24-152 - At 9:00 A.M., the Siting Board will meet, deliberate, and vote on a Tentative Decision in the Trimount ESS LLC proceeding.
+Trimount ESS LLC is seeking (1) approval to construct, operate, and maintain two underground transmission lines, one at 115 kilovolt (“kV”) and one at 345 kV; and (2) individual and comprehensive zoning exemptions from the City of Everett Zoning Ordinance in connection with the Company’s proposed construction of an approximately 700 megawatt (“MW”)/2,800 megawatt-hour (“MWh”) battery energy storage system (“BESS”) and associated infrastructure including two substations, in Everett.
+The Tentative Decision and more information on this matter may be found at the available link.

 As described in the Notice of Extended Public Comment Period, the Siting Board is extending the deadline to file written comments and the deadline to file for intervention/limited participant status two weeks from the current deadline of April 25, 2025, to Friday, May 9, 2025.